 Section 25 \ Biography

-Section 25 were formed in Blackpool, Lancashire, in April 1978 by brothers Lawrence and Vincent Cassidy, taking their name from a provision of the Mental Health Act.
-Unlike many of their post-punk peers the group survived beyond 1982, and in 1984 scored an influential dance hit as well as synthesizing acid house avant la lettre.
-After a hiatus lasting almost two decades, the band returned in 2006 and continue to record and tour.
+Section 25 were formed in Blackpool, Lancashire, in April 1978 by brothers Lawrence and Vincent Cassidy, taking their name from a clause in the Mental Health Act allowing for compulsory detention.
+Unlike many of their post-punk peers the group survived and even prospered beyond 1982, and in 1984 scored an influential dance hit as well as synthesizing acid house avant la lettre.
+After a hiatus lasting almost two decades, the band returned to the fray in 2006 and, despite the tragic loss of Larry Cassidy four years later, continue to record and tour.

-Between 1973 and 1977 vocalist/bassist Larry Cassidy studied first law and then art in London, eventually obtaining a first class degree in sculpture from Maidstone College of Art.
-Returning home after visits to several London punk haunts, he persuaded younger brother Vin, a budding drummer, into teaming up with a guitar-playing civil servant named Phil Denton.
+Between 1973 and 1977 Larry Cassidy studied first law and then art in London, eventually obtaining a first class degree in sculpture from Maidstone College of Art.
+Returning home after visits to several London punk haunts - and now equipped with a bass guitar - Larry persuaded younger brother Vin, a budding drummer, into teaming up with a guitar-playing civil servant named Phil Denton.
 At this early stage, rehearsals and occasional live sets combined basic, bass-heavy original material with idiosyncratic covers including Jeepster and Ticket to Ride.

 As the Cassidy brothers developed a taste for improvisation, Denton gave notice and was eventually replaced by Paul Wiggin, an old schoolfriend of Larry's.
-Subsequently Section 25 played their first gig at Lancaster City Football Club on 1 June 1978.
-Over the next year local audiences in Blackpool were exposed to a wealth of now-forgotten material, including Metro Punk, Wichtig, Easy Jar, Behind Every Dream, Car Crash Wreck, Fast Parts, Blinkered Paradise, Movie Star, Never Lose Your Nerve and Wide Awake in Anarchy.
-In truth much of this was formless punk thrash, although in April 1979 the group obtained an all-important booking at the Factory Club in Manchester, and included superior numbers such as Knew Noise, Just to See Your Face (aka Dirty Disco) and Girls Don't Count in their regular set.
+Section 25 subsequently played their first gig at Lancaster City Football Club on 1 June 1978.
+Over the next year local audiences in Blackpool were exposed to a wealth of now-forgotten songs, including Metro Punk, Wichtig, Easy Jar, Behind Every Dream, Car Crash Wreck, Fast Parts, Blinkered Paradise, Movie Star, Never Lose Your Nerve and Wide Awake in Anarchy.
+In truth much of this material was formless punk thrash, although in April 1979 the group obtained an all-important booking at the Factory Club in Manchester, by which time the set included superior numbers such as Knew Noise, Just to See Your Face (aka Dirty Disco) and Girls Don't Count.

 From the Cargo session Curtis and Gretton selected three strident, astringent tracks - Girls Don't Count, Knew Noise and Up to You - for release on Factory, although financial pressures at the label meant that the single would be delayed until July 1980.
 As a result, a new track recorded some months later became the first Section 25 song to appear on record.
 After Image was recorded with producer Martin Hannett for a compilation on the Rockburgh label, Hicks from the Sticks.
 Released in April, the album showcased early cuts by several other Northern groups such as Clock DVA, Wah!
 Heat, Modern Eon and Music for Pleasure.
 Ironically, one of Section 25's weakest recorded tracks earned them a favourable notice from Kevin Fitzgerald in NME: "With the exception of Section 25, virtually none of the bands on this album actually appear to want to move out of indie chart obscurity...
 After Image boasts the loudest rhythm section on the album, which overshadows the glum bawlings of the vocals, and for once the bassline isn't straight off the robotic rhythms production line...
 Section 25 appear to have some idea of what they're doing, and more to the point, why they're doing it."
 (2)